Foundation Degree in Counselling (FdSc)

 • Level 3 Certificate in Counselling (or relevant subject) and GCSE English Language C or above, (or equivalent).

-• Successful applicants will be required to undergo an enhanced DBS check and provide two references (one from an academic source).
+• Successful applicants will need an enhanced satisfactory current DBS and provide two references (one from an academic source).

 Course Fee (Per Year): £3995